vanesascode/100-days-of-code/log.md

 I’ll be creating more articles like this with different array methods: it really helps me interiorize them and I hope it can also help other beginners that are starting to learn them.

+Day 1️⃣5️⃣: August 18, 2023

+Today, I just focused on the javascript exercises provided in the @4geeks bootcamp.
+They give you hundreds so you stay entertained forever, so you really learn your code.
+So that’s good 👍

+🔹 **HOW TO CONTINUE:**

+Continuing them, cos they're loads!